velocitylabs-org/turtle/app/CONTRIBUTING.md

 ## Contribution Model

 The `main` branch refers to the last stable version of <a href="https://app.turtle.cool"><strong>Turtle app</strong></a>.
-Each pull request should be initiated against the `main` branch and must be approved by at least, one member of the tech team.
+Each pull request should be initiated against the `main` branch and must be approved by at least one member of the tech team.

 ## Code Guidelines